nicksp/fe-codestyle/html.md

 A set of best practices and guidelines for writing HTML.
 It aims at improving collaboration, code quality, and enabling supporting infrastructure.

+This document borrows ideas and rules from different online style guides.

 ## Table of Contents

   1. [General Formatting Rules](#general-formatting-rules)